Summary

 Complications of treatment include hypoglycemia, hypokalemia, hypoxemia, and rarely pulmonary edema.

-Cerebral edema, a rare but potentially rapidly fatal complication, occurs mainly in children.
+Cerebral edema is a rare but potentially rapidly fatal complication.
 It may be prevented by avoiding overly rapid fluid and electrolyte replacement.

 Definition

 DKA is an acute metabolic complication of diabetes that is potentially fatal and requires prompt medical attention for successful treatment.
-It is characterized by absolute insulin deficiency and is the most common acute hyperglycemic complication of type 1 diabetes mellitus.[1]
+It is characterized by absolute (total absence of) or relative (levels insufficient to suppress gluconeogenesis and ketone production) insulin deficiency and elevation of counterregulatory hormones (glucagon, epinephrine, norepinephrine, cortisol, and growth hormone).[1]
+It is the most common acute hyperglycemic complication of type 1 diabetes mellitus.[1]
+While most cases occur in patients with type 1 diabetes, DKA can also affect patients with type 2 diabetes.

 [Figure caption and citation for the preceding image starts]:Triad of DKAAdapted with permission from: Kitabchi AE, Wall BM.
 Diabetic ketoacidosis.
 Med Clin North Am.
 1995;79:9-37 [Citation ends].